A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$

 \begin{thm} Given two arbitrary functions $\zeta_{1}(y)$ and $\zeta_{2}(y)$ defined on $(c,d)\subset\R$, and $\zeta_{2}(y)\neq 0$ for all $y\in(c,d)$ (note that $(c,d)$ may be the whole line $\R$), then \begin{enumerate} \item there exist an open set $U\subset(e,f)\times(c,d)\subset(\R^2;x,y)$, for some $(e,f)\subset\R$, and an embedding $X:U\rightarrow H_{1}$ such that $\Sigma=X(U)$ is a $p$-minimal surface of {\bf special type I} $($or of {\bf special type II}$)$ with $(x,y)$ as a normal coordinate system and $\zeta_{1}(y)$ as its $\zeta_{1}$-invariant; \item there exist an open set $U\subset(e,f)\times(c,d)\subset(\R^2;x,y)$, for some $(e,f)\subset\R$, and an embedding $X:U\rightarrow H_{1}$ such that $\Sigma=X(U)$ is a $p$-minimal surface of {\bf general type} with $(x,y)$ as a normal coordinate system and $\zeta_{1}(y)$ and $\zeta_{2}(y)$ as its $\zeta_{1}$- and $\zeta_{2}$-invariants. \end{enumerate} Moreover, such embeddings in $(1)$ and $(2)$ are unique, up to a Heisenberg rigid motion. \end{thm}

 Due to Theorem \ref{main051}, for each pair of function $\zeta_{1}(y)$ and $\zeta_{2}(y)$, we define in Subsection \ref{mami} eight maximal $p$-minimal surfaces in the sense specified in Theorem \ref{main061}.
-Roughly speaking, it says that any connected $p$-minimal surface with type is a part of one of these eight classes of $p$-minimal surfaces.
-And notice that generically, a $p$-minimal surface is a union of those $p$-minimal surfaces with type.
+Roughly speaking, it says that any connected $p$-minimal surface with type is a part of one of these eight classes.
+One notices that generically, a $p$-minimal surface is a union of those $p$-minimal surfaces with type.

 \begin{thm} Given two arbitrary functions $\zeta_{1}(y)$ and $\zeta_{2}(y)$ defined on $(c,d)\subset\R$, and $\zeta_{2}(y)\neq 0$ for all $y\in(c,d)$ $($note that $(c,d)$ may be the whole line $\R \frac{d}{d\alpha}\left(\frac{4\alpha^3}{6\alpha}\right)=\frac{d}{d\alpha}\left(\frac{2}{3}\alpha^2\right)=\frac{4}{3}\alpha=\frac{2}{9}(6\alpha).